 Equity has received approval from the Central Bank of The Bahamas for the establishment of Equity Trust Bahamas Limited, a new trust company affiliate which will operate from within The Bahamas and conduct business with non-residents only.

 Equity Trust Bahamas Limited will provide trustee and corporate services to persons deemed or designated non-resident for Bahamian exchange control purposes.
-This represents a shift in services for the Group, as non-resident trustee and corporate services will no longer be provided or offered by Equity Bank And Trust Bahamas Limited in the ordinary course of business.
+This represents a shift in services for the Group, as non-resident trustee and corporate services will no longer be provided or offered by Equity Bank Bahamas Limited in the ordinary course of business.

 The Bank will instead primarily focus on private banking and custody services inclusive of asset management and credit to non-residents and residents, as well as trustee, corporate and investment fund administration services, to a limited extent, to residents only and as deemed appropriate, subject always to relevant regulatory approvals being obtained.